podkovyrova/rsschool-cv/cv.md

 + GitHub: [podkovyrova](https://github.com/podkovyrova)

 ## **About**
-I am living in Moscow and finishing education in economics science.
+I'm living in Moscow and finishing education in Economics science.
 One year ago I decided to start learning in Information Technologies.
 Honestly, I find out it more complicated and amazing than Economics.
 So, this is the main reason I'm here.
 In summer 2021 I had mastered the base of HTML, CSS and JavaScript.
 Since 2022 I have been working as QA engineer for MobileTeleSystems Digital.
 Testing is fun but I want to become a developer.
 My goal for the next six months is to finish RS School and get my first job as a frontend developer (: